kotebeg/data-science/pandas/questions.md

 Both sets have the same mean (90), but Set B has a higher standard deviation because the scores are more spread out.

 **In summary,** standard deviation is a valuable metric for understanding the distribution of data and making informed decisions based on that information.

-**Would you like to see an example calculation or learn more about its applications in a specific field?**